 The remaining 80 percent of your pay goes towards your wants and needs.

-You’ve considered all of the budgeting systems and decided a Budget by Paycheck is the right fit for you.
+You’ve considered all the budgeting systems and decided a Budget by Paycheck is the right fit for you.
 Now what?

 Nine Steps to create your new paycheck budget.